musevlt/mpdaf/doc/origin.rst

 ORIGIN is a detection algorithm for emission lines.
 The strategy of ORIGIN consists in learning and canceling locally the (unknown) nuisance sources.
-These sources can astrophysical sources much brighter than the LAE to be detected, local residuals caused by imperfect sky subtraction and/or variance estimation, or faint artifacts due to the overall processing pipeline.
+These sources can be astrophysical sources much brighter than the LAE to be detected, local residuals caused by imperfect sky subtraction and/or variance estimation, or faint artifacts due to the overall processing pipeline.
 A fast normalization of the test statistics makes the overall processing computationally tractable.

-This software has been developped in Matlab by Carole Clastres under the supervision of David Mary (Lagrange institute, University of Nice) and ported to python by Laure Piqueras (CRAL).
+This software has been developed in Matlab by Carole Clastres under the supervision of David Mary (Lagrange institute, University of Nice) and ported to python by Laure Piqueras (CRAL).